Minimal volume invariants, topological sphere theorems and biorthogonal curvature on 4-manifolds: Background

-From now on, we set up some notations that will be useful in the proofs of Theorems \ref{thmSub} and \ref{thmSub2}.
-Firstly, we consider $M^n$ to be an $n$-dimensional compact submanifold in an $(n+m)$-dimensional Riemannian manifold $N^{n+m}.$ We adopt the following convention on the indices:
+We need to fix more notation that will be useful in the proofs of Theorems \ref{thmSub} and \ref{thmSub2}.
+To start with, we consider $M^n$ to be an $n$-dimensional compact submanifold in an $(n+m)$-dimensional Riemannian manifold $N^{n+m}.$ We adopt the following convention on the indices: